Schmalz

 13. Warranty, liability for defects

 13.3.
-If the Purchaser fails to notify the defects in good time, the deliveries and services shall be deemed to have been approved and the Purchaser shall have forfeited its claims under the warranty in kind.
+If the Purchaser fails to provide notification of the defects in good time, the deliveries and services shall be considered to have been approved, and the Purchaser shall have forfeited its claims under the warranty in kind.

 13.4.
-The supplier must remedy the defects complained of in due time as quickly as possible and the customer must give him the opportunity to do so.
+The Supplier must remedy raised defects in due time as quickly as possible, and must be given the opportunity to do so by the Purchaser.

 13.5.
-If it makes it necessary to remedy the defects, the complained parts must be returned to the supplier carriage paid after prior consultation.
+If necessary for remedying defects, the parts in question shall be returned to the Supplier carriage paid after prior consultation.

 13.6.
 The warranty period is six months for single-shift operation (8 hours daily operating time), three months for two-shift operation (16 hours daily operating time) and two months for three-shift operation (24 hours daily operating time).
-It begins with the dispatch of the delivery from the factory or, if the supplier has also taken over the assembly, with its completion.
-If shipment or assembly is delayed for reasons for which the supplier is not responsible, the warranty period ends no later than 12 months after notification of readiness for shipment.
-The warranty shall expire prematurely and immediately if the Purchaser or third parties improperly make changes or repairs to the delivered item or if, if a defect has occurred, the Purchaser does not immediately take all appropriate measures to mitigate the damage and gives the Supplier the opportunity to remedy the defect.
+It starts with the shipment of the delivery from the facility or, if the Supplier is also responsible for the assembly, with its completion.
+If the shipment or assembly is delayed for reasons for which the Supplier is not responsible, the warranty period ends no later than 12 months after notification of the readiness for shipment.
+The warranty shall expire prematurely and immediately if the Purchaser or third parties make changes or repairs to the delivered item improperly, or if, if a defect has occurred, the Purchaser fails to immediately take all the appropriate measures to mitigate the damage and gives the Supplier the opportunity to remedy the defect.

 13.7.
-The Purchaser's right to withdraw from the contract (conversion) or to reduce the purchase price (reduction) shall be preceded by the Supplier's right to repair the defective goods or replace them with new goods at his discretion and at his own expense.
-The associated transport, travel, labour and material costs are borne by the supplier.
-This obligation to bear costs does not apply to the extent that these expenses are increased by the fact that the purchased item has been taken to a place other than the original place of delivery of the customer after delivery.
-If the rectification fails, the customer has the right to change or reduce the defect.
+The Purchaser's right to withdraw from the contract (conversion) or to reduce the purchase price (reduction) shall be preceded by the Supplier's right to repair the defective goods or replace them with new goods at its discretion and at its own expense.
+The associated transport, travel, labour and material costs are borne by the Supplier.
+This obligation to bear costs does not apply to the extent that these expenses are increased by the fact that the purchased item has been taken to a place other than the original place of delivery of the Purchaser after delivery.
+If the rectification fails, the Purchaser has the right to change or mitigate the defect.

 13.8.
-The Supplier shall not be liable for defects or damage that have occurred after the transfer of risk, in particular due to unsuitable or improper use, incorrect installation or commissioning by the Purchaser or third parties, defective maintenance, excessive stress, non-compliance with operating regulations, natural wear and tear, incorrect or negligent handling, unsuitable operating equipment, chemical, electrochemical or electrical influences, unless they are contractually required and are not attributable to the fault of the Supplier or as a result of other reasons for which the Supplier is not responsible.
+The Supplier shall not be liable for defects or damage that have occurred after the transfer of risk, in particular due to unsuitable or improper use, incorrect installation or commissioning by the Purchaser or third parties, defective maintenance, excessive stress, non-compliance with operating regulations, natural wear and tear, incorrect or negligent handling, unsuitable operating equipment, chemical, electrochemical or electrical influences, unless they are contractually required and are not attributable to the Supplier or the result of other reasons for which the Supplier is not responsible.

 13.9.
 For deliveries and services of subcontractors prescribed by the Purchaser, the Supplier shall only assume the warranty within the scope of the warranty obligations of the subcontractors concerned.

 13.11.
-Due to defects of any kind in deliveries or services, the customer has no rights and claims except for the provisions expressly mentioned in this section 13.
+The Purchaser has no rights and claims due to defects of any kind in deliveries or services, except for the provisions expressly mentioned in this Section 13.

-If persons are injured or third-party property is damaged by the actions or omissions of the Purchaser or his assistants and the Supplier is held liable for this reason, the Supplier shall have a right of recourse against the Purchaser.
+If persons are injured or third-party property is damaged by the actions or omissions of the Purchaser or its assistants, and the Supplier is held liable for this reason, the Supplier shall have a right of recourse against the Purchaser.

 15. Assembly

-If, in addition to the delivery, the Supplier also assumes the assembly or the installation supervision, this shall be carried out and regulated by the Supplier within the framework of an independent contract for work and services independent of the delivery.
-The special written assembly provisions apply to this contract for work.
+If, in addition to the delivery, the Supplier also assumes the assembly or the installation supervision, this shall be carried out and overseen by the Supplier within the framework of an independent contract for work and services independent of the delivery.
+The special written assembly provisions apply to such a contract for work.

 16.1.
 The Purchaser grants the Supplier a non-exclusive, royalty-free, worldwide and transferable right to use, copy, distribute and display all data uploaded by the Supplier, including CAD data (hereinafter referred to as "Purchaser Data").
-The right of use of this customer data exists for the purpose of providing the agreed services as well as for training and analysis activities of the supplier.
+The right of use for the Purchaser Data exists for the purpose of providing the agreed services as well as for training and analysis activities of the Supplier.

 16.2.
-The customer retains sole ownership of the copyrights or other intellectual property rights of the customer data provided by him.
+The Purchaser retains sole ownership of the copyrights or other intellectual property rights of the Purchaser Data it provides.

 16.3.
-The Purchaser represents and warrants that it has the full rights and authority to provide all Customer Data, that all data provided is accurate and truthful, and that it is entitled to grant the license referred to in Section 16.1.
-In addition, the customer will not upload any data that violates applicable law or the rights of third parties.
+The Purchaser represents and warrants that it has the full rights and authority to provide all Purchaser Data, that all data provided is accurate and truthful, and that it is entitled to grant the right referred to in Section 16.1.
+In addition, the Purchaser will not upload any data that violates applicable law or the rights of third parties.
 In the event of such a violation of rights, the Purchaser shall indemnify the Supplier against the claims of third parties.

 16.4.
-The supplier is entitled to change the customer data as well as the technical details of the transmitted customer data insofar as this is necessary for the production of the desired product in the context of the agreed service.
+The Supplier is entitled to change the Purchaser Data as well as the technical details of the transmitted Purchaser Data insofar as this is necessary for the production of the requisite product in the context of the agreed service.

 16.5.
-The Supplier shall not pass on the Purchaser data to unauthorised third parties and shall only make it accessible to a necessarily narrow circle of employees.
-Information from and about the customer will not be evaluated by the supplier and will not be passed on to third parties.
+The Supplier shall not pass on the Purchaser Data to unauthorised third parties and shall only make it accessible to a necessarily narrow circle of employees.
+Information from and about the Purchaser will not be evaluated by the Supplier and will not be passed on to third parties.

 17. Data protection

 17.1.
-The parties are obliged to comply with the legal provisions on data protection, in particular the Swiss Data Protection Act and, if applicable, the EU General Data Protection Regulation (GDPR) when executing the contract and to impose compliance with these provisions on their employees.
+The parties are obliged to comply with the legal provisions on data protection, in particular the Swiss Data Protection Act and, if applicable, the EU General Data Protection Regulation (GDPR) when implementing the contract, and to impose compliance with these provisions on their employees.

 17.2.
-The parties will process the personal data received (names and contact details of the respective contact persons) exclusively for the performance of the contract and will protect them with technical security measures adapted to the current state of the art.
-The parties are obliged to delete the personal data as soon as their processing is no longer necessary.
+The parties will process the personal data received (names and contact details of the respective contact persons) exclusively for the performance of the contract, and will protect it with technical security measures adapted to the current state of the art.
+The parties are obliged to erase the personal data as soon as its processing is no longer necessary.
 Any statutory retention obligations remain unaffected by this.

 17.3.
-If the Purchaser transmits personal data to the Supplier in a non-anonymised form as part of the upload of Purchaser data in accordance with Clause 16, this will also be processed by the Supplier.
-In this case, the customer is solely responsible for the lawfulness of the transfer under data protection law and its collection, processing or use in accordance with the agreement.
-In all other respects, the supplier's general data protection provisions apply.
+If the Purchaser transmits personal data to the Supplier in a non-anonymised form as part of the uploading of Purchaser Data in accordance with Section 16, this will also be processed by the Supplier.
+In this case, the Purchaser is solely responsible for the lawfulness of the transfer under data protection law and its collection, processing or use in accordance with the agreement.
+In all other respects, the general data protection provisions of the Supplier apply.

 17.4.
 If the Supplier processes personal data on behalf of the Purchaser within the scope of the performance of the contract, the parties shall conclude an agreement on order processing in this regard.